ZatomicAI/Zatomic.AI.Providers/README.md

 C# .NET library that provides chat functionality for the following AI providers: AI21 Labs, Amazon Bedrock, Anthropic, Azure OpenAI, Azure Serverless, Cohere, Deep Infra, Fireworks AI, Google Gemini, Groq, Hugging Face, Hyperbolic, Lambda, Meta, Mistral, OpenAI, Perplexity, Together AI, and xAI.

 The library calls the chat completions REST APIs and inference endpoints for each of the above AI providers.
 Everything is strongly-typed with the library handling all JSON serialization/deserialization for all requests and responses.
-Both non-stream and streaming functionality is supported using `async` methods for improved performance.
+Both non-stream and streaming functionality is supported using `async` methods for improved performance, and each client utilizes exponential retries to handle `429 Too Many Requests` responses.

 ## Requirements